-An external resistor, RQ, must be connected between the ZQ pin on the SRAM and $V{SS}$ to allow the SRAM to adjust its output driver impedance.
-The value of RQ must be 5 × the value of the intended line impedance driven by the SRAM.
-The allowable range of RQ to guarantee impedance matching with a tolerance of ±15% is between 175 $\Omega$ and 350 $\Omega$ , with $V{DDQ}$ = 1.5 V. The output impedance is adjusted every 1024 cycles upon power-up to account for drifts in supply voltage and temperature.
+Connect an external resistor, RQ, between the ZQ pin on the SRAM and $V{SS}$ to enable the SRAM to adjust its output driver impedance.
+The value of RQ is five times the value of the intended line impedance driven by the SRAM.
+The allowable range of RQ to guarantee impedance matching with a tolerance of ±15 percent is between 175 $\Omega$ and 350 $\Omega$ , with $V{DDQ}$ = 1.5 V. The output impedance is adjusted every 1024 cycles upon power up to account for drifts in supply voltage and temperature.